Kongduino/8085asm/README.md

 00000010  7e cd 44 4b cd cb 12 c3  97 57 54 69 6d 65 3a 20  |~?DK??.?.WTime: |
 00000020  00                                                |.               |
 ```

+(DS seems to be borked, I'll check that out next...)